CatalystKD1/Todo-List-Project/README.md

 ## Description

 In this was a project to learn Node.js and work on my skills with SQL.
 It is a database project that stores different tasks.
 Users can add tasks, remove tasks and toggle tasks as completed!
+This is a Full Stack project that uses various frontend and backend techniques.

 ### Dependencies